Asthma and Allergy Forecast

 How does climate change impact seasonal allergies?

-Many scientists and doctors think climate change is a factor behind the recent extreme pollen seasons and rise in seasonal allergies.
-Fueled by higher temperatures and milder winters, plants bloom earlier and for longer periods of time in many parts of the country.
+Many scientists and doctors think climate change is a factor behind extreme pollen seasons and a rise in seasonal allergies.
+Fueled by mild winters and higher temperatures, plants are blooming earlier and for longer periods of time in many parts of the country.
 The extended growing season means higher levels of pollen in the air and worsened allergies for many people.

 During longer allergy seasons with high pollen counts, allergy patients may find they need to use more medication to manage symptoms.
 Talk with your doctor about whether you should adjust your allergy management plan or medication schedule.
 Your doctor can also discuss whether allergen immunotherapy for pollen is right for you.